Click a link below for instructions on how to vote on Clark County's touch-screen machines:

 Electronic Touch-Screen Voting Machines

 Touch-screen machines are used in all Clark County polling locations.
-Similar in appearance to an ATM machine, the machines make voting easy and assist you throughout the voting process.
+Similar in appearance to an electronic tablet, the machines make voting easy and assist you throughout the voting process.
 You register your choices and cast your ballot electronically by touching a screen.
 When you have made all your selections, a printer records your choices and you must confirm they are accurate before casting your ballot.
 If you have made an error, you void the paper record, correct your mistake on the touch-screen machine, and the printer reprints your selections.
 After you confirm the printout is accurate, you cast your ballot.
 The paper record then scrolls out of view and the machine resets for the next voter.
-The touch-screen machines allow you to vote in either English or Spanish and support audio voting for vision impaired persons as well as sip-and-puff technology.
+The touch-screen machines allow you to vote in either English, Spanish, or Filipino/Taglog, and support audio voting for persons with vision disabilities, as well as sip-and-puff technology.

 Optical Scan Paper Ballots